HISTORY notes for AMPS Python Client

 multiple threads will no longer produce a

-error. - Eliminated the possibility of receiving a
+"Fatal Python error: deallocating None"error. - Eliminated the possibility of receiving a

-"TypeError: an integer is required"
+"TypeError: an integer is required"error when passingNoneas an expiration value topublishanddelta_publish.

 Version 3.8.0.1 (2014-02-24)